You are currently viewing Understanding Celpip Scoring Levels

 • Review and Proofread:

-• Ensure you have answered all questions.
+• Get assure that you have answered all questions.

 By incorporating these strategies into your daily study routine, you can significantly improve your reading skills and enhance your performance on the CELPIP test.